aoloe/scribus-manual-troubleshooting/NOTES.md

 ## Compiling Scribus

 - If you get weird errors, try to run `cmake` with the option `-DWANT_NOOSG=1`.
 It will disable OSG and you will probably never miss it.

+## Monitor issues

+### Scaling on High DPI displays

+#### Windows

+According to [Adobe App Scaling on High DPI Displays (FIX)](http://www.danantonielli.com/adobe-app-scaling-on-high-dpi-displays-fix/), you can tell Windows to prefer external manifest and then add a manifest next to the Scribus binary.

+One comment to that article and a [Scribus Forum thread](http://forums.scribus.net/index.php/topic,2237.msg12076.html) seem to confirm that this hack does work.

+Starting with Scribus 1.5.3 you should probably have no issue anymore with HDPI.